aedingbo/titanic-logistic-regression/README.md

   ```bash
   pip install pandas numpy matplotlib scikit-learn
   ```
-Ensure `train.xlsx` is in the same folder as the notebooks.
+Ensure `train.csv` is in the same folder as the notebooks.

 ---